acdh-oeaw/vocabseditor/README.md

 ## Technical setup

 The application is implemented using Python and [Django](https://www.djangoproject.com/).
-It uses modules deleloped within [DjangoBaseProject](https://github.com/acdh-oeaw/djangobaseproject).
+It uses modules developed within [DjangoBaseProject](https://github.com/acdh-oeaw/djangobaseproject).
 It also provides REST API implemented with [Django Rest Framework](https://www.django-rest-framework.org/).

 ## Install